catlan/LOZIPFileWrapper/Readme.markdown

 ## Write Support

  My usage just required reading zips.
-If somebody is intrested in write support I would suggest to start  with having a look at minizip.c [https://github.com/nmoinvaz/minizip/blob/master/minizip.c]
+If somebody is intrested in write support I would suggest to start  with having a look at [minizip.c](https://github.com/nmoinvaz/minizip/blob/master/minizip.c).

 ## License